Have you tried stuffed aubergines? Well, these are aubergines stuffed with textured soy covered with "vegchamel" au gratin.

 - Finally, we introduce them again in the oven and gratin for about 15 minutes at 200º (making sure they do not burn).

-- When selecting vegetable margarine, check that it is not hydrogenated and that it does not contain palm oil or any ingredient of animal origin (Eg: Flora brand olive margarine has gelatin among its ingredients).
+- When selecting the vegetable margarine, look that it is not hydrogenated and that it does not contain palm oil or any ingredient of animal origin (eg, the olive margarine of the Flora brand has gelatin among its ingredients).

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!